mietek/halcyon-website/pages/reference/index.md

 > ---------------------|---
 > Arguments:           | _`app? option*`_

-Builds and installs the specified app, restoring or building all dependencies on-the-fly.
+Builds and installs the app, restoring or building all dependencies on-the-fly.

 The app can be specified as: